KentenRoth/100DaysOfCode/README.md

 Tonight after a lot of fighting with it I got my checkbox to toggle state.
 I think of something that is easy and if it doesn't work right the first time I start to over think things.
 I believe that it must be super complicated, but after researching, I find out that it was simple.
 After I got the toggle done, I moved on to the API calls.
 I am making the call to both API's at the jump to have data to populate both sides of the site.
 I will include a search bar so you can search for something specific.
 I do not know if this is the right way to do it, but this way is working.
 After I complete this project, I will possibly reach out to someone that knows a lot more about React to see if they can do a code review.
 I want to make sure I am doing things the correct way.
 Ultimately I feel great about tonight, and I will start creating components tomorrow.

 ---

+Day 37

+I am posting this a little earlier than usual.
+I did get my search bar hooked up on my Star Wars and Pokemon site.
+I had some issues getting things to work as I wanted them to, but with reading the documentation and some trial and error I got it working.
+I plan on doing some of the design stuff next, and then from there, everything should be smooth sailing.
+I hope I do not run into any more errors, and if there are more, I find I hope I can knock them out quickly.
+I don't have a specific design in my head so that this part might take a little longer than usual.
+I will be coding more tonight, so maybe I will have a solid design idea by the time I get back on later.

+---